City Hall (St. Louis)

-The St. Louis City Hall was designed by architects Eckel and Mann, the winners of a national competition.
-Construction began in July 1890 and completed in 1904.
+St. Louis City Hall was designed by architects Eckel & Mann, the winners of a national competition.
+Construction began in 1891 and completed in 1898.
 Its profile and stylistic characteristics evoke the French Renaissance Hôtel de Ville, Paris, with an elaborate interior decorated with marble and gold trim.

 Continuously occupied by the city since its opening, the building houses the offices of the Mayor of St. Louis, the Board of Aldermen and the St. Louis Department of Public Safety.
 The majority of government meetings occur there, most of which are open to the public.
 It was designated a St. Louis City Landmark in 1971.

 City offices

 City offices housed in the building include: